vukbatanovic/STSAnno/README.md

 Existing scores and symbols can be erased or rewritten.
 In the top of the window the program displays progress info - the number of scored, unscored, and skipped text pairs.

-The user can annotate text pairs in the order in which they are contained in the corpus file, or in any other order by using the scroll pane which lists all the pairs from the corpus.
+The user can annotate text pairs in the order in which they are contained in the corpus file or in any other order by using the scroll pane that lists all the pairs from the corpus.
 It is also possible to jump directly to a given line within the corpus file, via the appropriate text field in the top of the window.
 The program is also capable of jumping automatically to the first unscored text pair after a score is assigned to the current pair.
 If this option is enabled and no unscored pairs remain, the program jumps to the first skipped pair.